 Positive Outcomes for Children, Families, and Communities

-This state program helps families challenged by neglect, abuse, and out-of-home placement, providing the support and tools these high-risk families need to become safe, healthy, and stable.
-Through Music Together activities, families interact and bond in a relaxed, joyful atmosphere, empowering and motivating parents as they witness their child's musical growth and overall development.
+This state program helps families challenged by neglect, abuse, and out-of-home placement, providing the support and tools they need to become safe, healthy, and stable.
+Music Together activities help families interact and bond in a happy, relaxed atmosphere and show parents how to support their child's musical growth and overall development.

-The Kinderfrogs School at Texas Christian University is an early-intervention educational program for developmentally delayed children 18 months–6 years old.
-Music Together was used in the core curriculum and parents made music with their children weekly.
-The Music Together classes were a break from therapy—though not from learning—offering a stress-free time to relax, have some fun together, and increase parent-child bonding—while enabling the children to learn at the same time.
+The Kinderfrogs School at Texas Christian University is an early-intervention program for children with developmental delays 18 months–6 years old.
+Music Together was used in the core curriculum, and parents participated weekly.
+The Music Together classes provided a break from therapy, offering families a chance to relax, have some fun, and increase parent-child bonding—while enabling the children to learn at the same time.

-Families in these WIC classes (women, infants, and children at nutritional risk) jumped, wiggled, hopped, and bopped to the beat of Music Together songs.
-Weekly classes and use of the recordings and songbooks at home gave families lots of physical activity—plus the added benefits of children's music and other developmental growth.
+Families participating in WIC (The Special Supplemental Nutrition Program for Women, Infants, and Children) jumped, wiggled, hopped, and bopped to the beat in weekly Music Together classes.
+Sending the recordings and songbooks home gave families lots of opportunities for physical activity—and for the children's music and overall growth and development.